SteveDaulton/download_counter/docs/source/config.rst

    file2 = .exe

-WEBPAGE
+[WEBPAGE]
-*******
+*********

-Specify the location for html output.
+The location for html output.

-Download Counter can optionally generate a web page for viewing the download totals.
-Typically this will be located within the public html directory of your website.
-The path may be absolute, or relative to the download_counter.py working directory.
+Download Counter generates a web page for viewing the download totals.
+Typically this will be located within the public html directory of your website. **This must be a fully qualified path**.
 If omitted, no HTML will be generated.

 Example
 -------